chriskonnertz/DeepLy/README.md

 DeepLy is a PHP package that implements a client to interact with DeepL via their API _without_ an API key.
 ~Please switch to DeepLy 2 if you have an API key.~

-> **IMPORTANT statement regarding DeepL Pro**: DeepLy 2 is under development and will be released soon.
+> **IMPORTANT statement regarding DeepL Pro**: DeepLy 2 is under development but it is unkown when it will be released.
 It will support DeepL Pro.
-I recommend switching to DeepLy 2 as soon as possible.

 ## Installation